c-ash-dev/Stonecloud-Brewing/README.md

-This website was built in 2017 for a freind starting a brewery in Oklahoma City.
+This website was built in 2017 for a friend starting a brewery in Oklahoma City.

 This website was created with Bootstrap, HTML, CSS and a little bit of JavaScript, all built from scratch.
 The website for Stonecloud Brewing Company has been updated in recent years, and the original website can